Introduction to PostgreSQL Triggers

 - Instead Of – Determines that we are calling the function instead of the event.

-- Event – Any of the event like Insert, Update, delete or truncate will fire the trigger.
+- Event – Any event like Insert, Update, delete or truncate will fire the trigger.

 - Table name – Name of the table or view

-- Referenced table name – This is the name of other tables which is referenced by constraints.
-This option only specified with constraints triggers.
+- Referenced table name – This is the name of other tables referenced by constraints.
+This option is only specified with constraints triggers.

 - For each row, this will specify that the trigger will be fired once for every row affected by trigger events.

-- For each statement – If we have not specified any row or statement, this will default.
+- For each statement – This will default if we have not specified any row or statement.
 This will specify that it will be fired once for every statement affected by a trigger event.

-- Function name – User-supplied function that is not arguments, and it will return trigger.
+- Function name – User-supplied function that is not arguments and will return a trigger.

-- Arguments – This is an optional comma-separated argument provided to the function, then the trigger was executing.
+- Arguments – When executing the trigger, you can provide an optional comma-separated argument to the function.

 PostgreSQL Triggers Working